-MicroDog — (Competition Standard Pup Disc, FrostBite Pup disc, SofFlite Pup disc, Jawz Pup Disc, or Jawz HyperFlex Pup disc).
+MicroDog — (Competition Standard Pup Disc, FrostBite Pup disc, SofFlite Pup disc, Jawz Pup Disc, Jawz HyperFlex Pup disc, or Jawz X-Comp Pup disc).

-Light Plastic — (Competition Standard Pup Disc, FrostBite Pup disc, SofFlite Pup disc, Jawz Pup Disc, or Jawz HyperFlex Pup disc)
+Light Plastic — (Competition Standard Pup Disc, FrostBite Pup disc, SofFlite Pup disc, Jawz Pup Disc, Jawz HyperFlex Pup disc, or Jawz X-Comp Pup disc)